modernweb-dev/rocket/site/pages/10--docs/20--basics/90--configuration.rocket.md

   // add a plugin to the web dev server (will not be wrapped) (e.g. esbuild for TypeScript)
   setupDevServerPlugins: [],

+  // add a middleware to the web dev server (e.g. api proxy)
+  setupDevServerMiddleware: [],

   // add a plugin to the rollup build (e.g. optimization steps)
   setupBuildPlugins: [],